-The New York State Health Insurance Program (NYSHIP) provides comprehensive health insurance coverage to 658,000 State government employees and retirees, and their dependents.
+The New York State Health Insurance Program (NYSHIP) provides comprehensive health insurance coverage to 655,000 State government employees and retirees, and their dependents.
 NYSHIP offers the choice of health insurance coverage through the Empire Plan or 19 different Health Maintenance Organization (HMO) options.
-Roughly 84 percent (550,000) choose the Empire Plan, which is similar to preferred provider organization (PPO) plans offered by other large employers.
+Roughly 84 percent of the covered enrollees and dependents (550,000) are enrolled in the Empire Plan, which is similar to preferred provider organization (PPO) plans offered by other large employers.

 The Empire Plan became self-insured on January 1, 2014.
 This means the State is responsible for payment of health insurance claims and vendors provide administrative services such as claims processing, network management and premium development assistance.
 The four vendors that provide these administrative services for the Empire Plan are: 1) Empire Blue Cross Blue Shield (hospital), 2) UnitedHealth (medical), 3) CVS/Caremark (prescription drugs) and, 4) Beacon Health Options (mental health and substance abuse).

-In Calendar Year 2016, the total cost (i.e. employer /employee) of family coverage in the Empire Plan was \$20,188 -- \$8,170 for individual coverage and \$12,017 for the coverage of dependents.
+In Calendar Year 2017, the total cost (i.e. employer /employee) of family coverage in the Empire Plan was \$21,767 -- \$8,671 for individual coverage and \$13,095 for the coverage of dependents.
 For HMO enrollees, the State will contribute the same percentage it contributes for the Empire Plan cost of hospital/medical/mental health and substance abuse premiums but will cap the dollar amount of that contribution at the amount it contributes for the Empire Plan.
 The State's share for HMO prescription drug coverage is not capped.